 Tuition and Financial Aid

 The M.A. program in Digital Studies involves a considerable investment of your money and time, and we strive to be open and honest about the expenses associated with attending the University of Chicago.
-The University also offers fellowship opportunities and loan options to finance your education.
+The University also offers fellowship opportunities and loan options to help finance your education.

 Tuition, Fees, and Expenses